Kolkata Book Fair: Venue

 A demand for a permanent round-the-year indoor space for the fair, comprising only some of the stalls, had been given by the fair authorities to the Government of West Bengal.
 The former Chief Minister of West Bengal, Mr. Buddhadeb Bhattacharya, in a statement in 2005, had agreed to this request but no progress has been made on this front.

 However, many Kolkatans feel that the fair will lose its ambience if it is held indoors or away from the Maidan, which is a vast stretch of green in the heart of the city.
 After a yearlong uncertainty, the world's largest non-trade book fair, settled for Park Circus Maidan to host the literary carnival in 2008.

 However, organisers of Asia's biggest book fair remained apprehensive, keeping in mind the disgrace in January 2007 when the Kolkata High Court did not allow them to host the fair at the Maidan on environmental grounds.
-The Publishers and Booksellers Guild had to shift the most-awaited cultural event to Salt Lake in 2007 after the city's green brigade won a legal battle to block the fair at the Maidan.
+The Publishers and Booksellers Guild had to shift the most-awaited cultural event to Milan Mela ground near Science City in 2007 after the city's green brigade won a legal battle to block the fair at the Maidan.
+The fair took place over there annually from 2007 to 2017.From 2018 onwards, The fair takes place in Salt Lake Karunamoyee grounds.